 Think UpSave space on the table by placing the silverware and napkins on top of the plates instead of to the side.
 Add height to each place setting by giving each guest a charger, a plate, a cloth napkin and a dessert or bread plate all stacked together.
 It’s fun to mix and match heirloom dishes with festive and colorful paper plates and napkins.
 For the final touch, add in something small that guests can enjoy at the very top, such as a tiny pumpkin, a tree ornament or a personalized greeting card and finish it off with a cute ribbon or yarn that ties into your color palette.
 Make sure that anything tall is thin so as not to block your guests' views of one another.

-Fire and sparkle are primal elements providing warmth, coziness and a bit of glamour.
+Shine On!Fire and sparkle are primal elements providing warmth, coziness and a bit of glamour.
 Add this most basic of decorations in the form of varying candles housed in gold, crystal or brass holders.
 Molded candles help enhance your theme and can be used all over the home.
 Taper candles are wonderful for a more formal table.
 Votive candles provide just the right amount of light when used in groups.
 For a romantic table, candle lamps are a joyous choice.
 The height of the flame stays constant, and you can change the color of the shade to match your desired atmosphere.
 Be careful not to choose scented candles as you’ll want the delicious scent of the food to be the star of the show.

 Create a Thanksgiving SideboardWhen serving large groups of people, I prefer to use the sideboard as a buffet to hold food that's too hot to pass around and let my guests serve themselves.
 Designate a separate area for extra glasses, silverware, dessert plates, bottles of wine, etc..
 This will allow your guests easy access to anything they may need and provide an additional place to carry on your Thanksgiving decor.

 Don’t Forget About the Little OnesLook for fun wearables – feathered headbands and pilgrim hats add an extra bit of whimsy.
 To add interest, turn the kids’ table into a dinner/craft station.
 Start by using plain white butcher paper as a table cloth.
 Supply the table with plenty of crayons for your young guests to put their personal spin on.
 Instead of a formal centerpiece, provide a basket with inexpensive craft supplies; scissors, toilet paper rolls, construction paper, scotch tape, etc… They’ll be occupied for hours and allow the adults to linger over a longer dinner.
 Once your perfect table is pulled together, give some thought to the rest of the house!
 Leaf garlands, colored ribbons, grouped heirlooms and molded candles will spread holiday spirit throughout your entire home.
 Happy Thanksgiving!